-We haven't always been whole bean coffee roasters.
-Personally, I’ve always hated coffee; burnt and bitter, I just didn’t see the attraction.
-Then one day I was in the Perry District of Spokane killing time.
-I stopped into The Shop, and for some odd reason I purchased a cup of coffee.
-I took one sip and was shocked.
-It was a amazing!
+We haven't always been coffee roasters.
+Personally, for most of my life, I hated coffee; burnt and bitter, I just didn’t see the attraction.
+Then one day I was in the Perry District of Spokane Washington killing time.
+I stopped into The Shop, and for some odd reason, I purchased a cup of coffee.
+After just one sip, I was shocked.
+It was amazing!

 Whole Bean Coffee